Eastern Arabian cuisine: Culture

 Essential to any cooking in eastern Arabia is the concept of hospitality.
-Meals are sometimes family affairs, with much sharing and a great deal of warmth over the dinner table.
-Formal dinners and celebrations generally entail large quantities of food, and every occasion entails large quantities of coffee.
+Meals are sometimes family affairs, with shared conversation over the dinner table.
+Formal dinners and celebrations generally entail large quantities of food, and every occasion entails large quantities of Arabic Coffee, known locally as "Qahwa", served in an ornately crafted "Dallah" (coffee pot).
+The coffee is poured into a small cup called a "Finjaan", and symbolizes warmth and respect.
+It is often served alongside dates.
+The hosts will continually refill the guest's Finjaan, until the guest gently shakes the cup, signaling that they've had enough.

-There are many regional differences in Arab cuisine.
-For instance mujadara in Syria or Lebanon is different from mujadara in Jordan or Palestine.
-Some dishes such as mensaf (the national dish of Jordan) are native to certain countries and rarely if ever make an appearance in other countries.

-Unlike in most Western cuisines, cinnamon is used in meat dishes as well as in sweets such as Baklava.
-Other desserts include variations of rice pudding and fried dough.
-Ground nut mixtures are common fillings for such treats.
-Saffron is used in everything, from sweets, to rice, to beverages.
-Fruit juices are quite popular in this often arid region.
+The Majlis serves as the main space of hospitality in the Gulf States, and is reserved only for males.
+The Kuwaiti "Diwaniya" serves a similar role.
+Women's hospitality spaces tend to be more private, but they also uphold the same cultural values of generosity and welcome.

 Influences

 In addition to Arab cuisine, the following cuisines have influenced, or have been influenced by the Eastern Arabian cuisine, either due to trade (mostly maritime from the far east), or as a result of ancient contact: